-Nephi begins his message to the Gentiles with the following:
+Nephi begins his message to the Gentiles by stating:

-It must needs be that the Gentiles be convinced also that Jesus is the Christ, the Eternal God; And that he manifesteth himself unto all those who believe in him, by the power of the Holy Ghost; yea unto every nation, kindred, tongue, and people, working mighty miracles, signs, and wonders, among the children of men according to their faith (2 Nephi 26:12-13; emphasis added).
+"It must needs be that the Gentiles be convinced also that Jesus is the Christ, the Eternal God;

+"And that he manifesteth himself unto all those who believe in him, by the power of the Holy Ghost; yea, unto every nation, kindred, tongue, and people, working mighty miracles, signs, and wonders, among the children of men according to their faith" (2 Nephi 26:12-13; emphasis added).

 This is the central message of the sermon.
 It is also the major purpose of the Book of Mormon.
-Moroni's statement of intent given in the title page proclaims that the Book of Mormon is written to convince "the Jew and Gentile that JESUS is the CHRIST, the ETERNAL GOD, manifesting himself unto all nations."
+Moroni's statement of intent given in the title page proclaims that the Book of Mormon is written to convince "the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations."
 This so closely parallels Nephi's words that it cannot be coincidental.
-Nephi shows in chapter 27 that the Book of Mormon is the means that God will use in the latter days to bear witness of Christ's divinity to all nations, particularly the Gentile nations.
+Nephi shows in chapter 27 that God will use the Book of Mormon in the latter days to bear witness of Christ's divinity to all nations, particularly the Gentile nations.

-To be "convinced" that Jesus is the Christ indicates faith in him, which is the first principle of the gospel.
-Nephi stated that Christ manifested himself to "every nation" in various ways "according to their faith" (2 Nephi 26:13).
+To be "convinced" that Jesus is the Christ indicates faith in Him, which is the first principle of the gospel.
+Nephi stated that Christ manifested Himself to "every nation" in various ways "according to their faith" (2 Nephi 26:13).
 What kind of faith is convincing faith, and how does it apply to the Gentiles?

-In the Lectures on Faith the Prophet Joseph Smith explains "that three things are necessary in order that any rational and intelligent being may exercise faith in God unto life and salvation" (3:2).
-Convincing faith would, by definition, lead one to life and salvation.
-The Prophet Joseph Smith teaches that faith rests upon three pillars: (1) "the idea that he (God) actually exists"; (2) "a correct idea of his character, perfections and attributes"; and (3) "an actual knowledge that the course of life which [one] is pursuing is according to his (God's) will" (3:3-5).
+In the Lectures on Faith, the Prophet Joseph Smith explains "that three things are necessary in order that any rational and intelligent being may exercise faith in God unto life and salvation.
+First, the idea that he [God] actually exists.
+Secondly, a correct idea of his character, perfections, and attributes.
+Thirdly, an actual knowledge that the course of life which [one] is pursuing is according to his [God's] will."